opsec-bot/Kematian-Stealer/README.md

 This tool is made for data exfiltration.
 All information collected is sent using [Discord webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

+> [!IMPORTANT]
-⚠️ As of 2024-02-14, PowerShell-Token-Grabber is detected by AMSI ([malware-encyclopedia](https://www.microsoft.com/en-us/wdsi/threats/malware-encyclopedia-description?name=Trojan%3APowerShell%2FKDotGrabber.RDA!MTB&threatid=2147900454)).
+> As of 2024-02-14, PowerShell-Token-Grabber is detected by AMSI ([malware-encyclopedia](https://www.microsoft.com/en-us/wdsi/threats/malware-encyclopedia-description?name=Trojan%3APowerShell%2FKDotGrabber.RDA!MTB&threatid=2147900454)).
 You need to obfuscate the generated payload in order to use it effectively.

 # Usage